 3. Increasing Turbine Capacity

 The capacity of a wind turbine is often referred to as its rated power, or how much power it can produce when operating at full capability.
-The blue bars in the figure below show a steady increase in the capacity of offshore wind turbines worldwide.
+The dark blue bars in the figure below show a steady increase in the capacity of offshore wind turbines worldwide.
 The symbols illustrate the capacities of the largest prototypes, which are expected to become commercially available several years later.
 The upward trend shows the continued development of larger turbines that require fewer turbines to produce the same amount of power compared to their smaller predecessors.
 This continued growth in rated power is one of the many factors that has led to lower offshore wind costs.

 4. Decreasing Global Levelized Cost of Energy

 The levelized cost of energy, or LCOE, is a metric that allows different technologies of unequal lifespans, sizes, and initial capital costs to be compared.
 The trend line in the below figure highlights a decreasing levelized cost of energy from offshore wind worldwide.
-The reductions in the levelized cost of offshore wind energy since 2014 have been aided by technology improvements in energy capture, reduced capital expenditures, the advent of larger turbines, competition in international markets, and reduced international lending rates, among many other factors.
+The reductions in the levelized cost of offshore wind energy have been aided by technology improvements in energy capture, reduced capital expenditures, the advent of larger turbines, competition in international markets, and reduced international lending rates, among many other factors.